SpocWiki/_public/schema.org/predicate/Relations/has/has_credited_to.md

 - [ #has/_credited_to :: Organization, Person ] or
 - [ has_credited_to :: Organization, Person ]

 The group the release is credited to if different than the byArtist.
-For example, Red and Blue is credited to &quot;Stefani Germanotta Band&quot;, but by Lady Gaga.
+For example, Red and Blue is credited to "Stefani Germanotta Band", but by Lady Gaga.

 Relation describes that:
 [ #has_/domain  :: MusicRelease ]